 Administration and implementation of physical activity programs for persons with disabilities in K-12 schools.

+Effective 4/1/2020, this program is inactive and not accepting students at this time.
 Authorization to provide special education services within the specific subject area and is limited to the grade and age levels authorized by the holder's prerequisite credential.

 Authorization to teach in Dual Language classrooms